MorrisMA/M65C02A/README.md

     UP  - Memory (page 0 an option)
     X   - Not needed, {OP2, OP1} or MAR can provide temporary storage required

-The following pseudo code defines the operations for the NEXT, ENTER, and EXIT operations in terms of the ITC and the DTC models:
+The following pseudo code defines the operations performed by the FORTH NEXT, ENTER, and EXIT functions/words terms of the ITC and the DTC models:

                    ITC                                   DTC
     ================================================================================